 Combine skills in accounting and information systems by earning a master's degree that blends content in cyber accounting, accounting data analytics, and information assurance.

-Secure your future with the stability and flexibility of an accounting career and seize the vast growth opportunities in information systems security, cybersecurity risk management, and information technology auditing.
-This 30-credit master's degree program is geared toward meeting the 150-credit requirement for licensure when combined with your undergraduate degree.
+Secure your future with the stability and flexibility of an accounting career and seize the vast growth opportunities in information systems security, cyber accounting risk management, and information technology auditing.
 Suited to students at any career stage, this program can help you transition into accounting positions with its heavy emphasis on accounting information systems, mitigating cyber accounting risks, and cyber forensics in accounting.

 About the Accounting and Information Systems Master's Degree

-The accounting and information systems curriculum can help you develop practical skills in high-demand fields to make you an indispensable member of any team.
+The accounting and information systems curriculum can help you develop practical skills in high-demand fields to make you an indispensable member of cyber accounting and information assurance teams.
 The curriculum makes extensive use of case studies involving real business issues, so what you learn is immediately applicable in your career.

 What You'll Learn